 Walk the Cotswold Way

 Join a group led by the Cotswold Voluntary Wardens walking the Cotswold Way in 10 mile stages each month starting in May.
-In 2014/15 we will be running two walks.
+In 2016/17 we will be running two walks.

 Alternatively on the first Saturday of each month the Way will be walked from north to south and a group will travel by coach from the Bath area to each start point.
 For this option walkers should bring their own packed lunches for a picnic at an attractive spot en-route.
 For further information and to reserve places please contact John Bartram on 0117 9374561 email firstname.lastname@example.org

 For both early booking is advised!
 If walks are fully booked we do run a waiting list.

 Walk The Diamond Way